jv-jul23-BandApart/booking-app/ReadMe.md

 ### 🤝 Contribution Guidelines
 `We welcome contributions to this project:`

-Please create a new branch for each feature or bug fix and submit a pull request to the `main` branch.
-All PRs must be reviewed and approved by at least one team member before merging.
+For every new feature or bug fix, please establish a separate branch and initiate a pull request to the primary branch.
+Prior to merging, it is imperative that all pull requests undergo thorough review and receive approval from at least one team member.